skarlekar/aws-gcp-proxy-serverless/README.md

 # aws-gcp-proxy-serverless

-A simple demonstration of using Serverless Framework to Deploy & Manage Serverless Micro-services across AWS and Google Cloud Platforms.
+A demonstration of using Serverless Framework to Deploy & Manage Serverless Micro-services across AWS and Google Cloud Platforms.

 Code Repository can be found [here](https://github.com/skarlekar/aws-gcp-proxy-serverless).